Trump Turns Trade Talks Into Spectator Sport

 Never mind that most economists say the tariffs are largely paid by American businesses and consumers.
 Meanwhile, China has raised tariffs of its own on U.S. exports, while cutting the taxes on products it buys from other countries.

-Kudlow calls himself a free trader but said he's come around to the president's view that tariffs can be a useful economic weapon.
+Kudlow calls himself a free trader but said he has come around to the president's view that tariffs can be a useful economic weapon.

 "It's a negotiating tool, but it's not a bluff," Kudlow said.
 "As you've seen, he will actually execute or implement tariffs."

-A member of the audience asked Kudlow, what happens if Trump's tariffs don't deliver a knockout punch.
-What if, instead, the two sides settle into a costly, rope-a-dope trade war.
+A member of the audience asked Kudlow what happens if Trump's tariffs don't deliver a knockout punch.
+What if, instead, the two sides settle into a costly, rope-a-dope trade war?

 Kudlow didn't have a ready answer for that.
-The think tank's director emeritus, Fred Bergsten, observed that for much of the last century, the U.S. has gone largely unchallenged in the global ring.
-In China, it's finally facing another economic heavyweight.
+The think tank's director emeritus, Fred Bergsten, observed that for much of the past century, the U.S. has gone largely unchallenged in the global ring.
+In China, it is finally facing another economic heavyweight.